oVirt/ovirt-site/source/vdsm/developers.html.md

        python-cpopen bridge-utils libguestfs-tools-c pyparted openssl libnl3 libtool gettext-devel python-ioprocess \
        policycoreutils-python python-simplejson python-blivet

-On EL7.1, pyflakes is not available currently.
+On EL7.1, pyflakes and pep8 are not available currently.
 Until we understand why, please install it using easy_install:

-      easy_install pyflakes
+      easy_install pyflakes pep8

 ## Getting the source